hmito/esj73web/venue_en.md

 - Board the Hoop Bus and ride for approximately 30 minutes.
 Get off at "Kyoto University-mae," then walk about 5 minutes.
     - The boarding location at Kyoto Station is the [Hachijo Exit](https://hoopbus.jp/place/) on the south side.
     - Buses run every 15 minutes in the morning and every 30 minutes during the day.
-    - Please note that the route is one-way; take care when boarding from locations other than Kyoto Station or Kawaramachi Oike.
+    - One-way circular route; take care when boarding from locations other than Kyoto Station or Kawaramachi Oike.

 #### 4. Keihan Railway (IC cards accepted)